noegagnon/TOTP/README.md

 <h3>OTP code in /admin</h3>
 <img width="1435" alt="Screen Shot 2022-09-12 at 2 06 57 AM" src="https://user-images.githubusercontent.com/56483334/189584611-4563a843-e88b-4c81-b1dc-54545a017cbb.png">
 <img width="717" alt="Screen Shot 2022-09-12 at 2 07 15 AM" src="https://user-images.githubusercontent.com/56483334/189584605-2a1e56a1-a2ee-41fc-875c-deb4847da19e.png">

+<br /><br />
+*The url login has been change for /account/login because the Django Two-Factor Authentication library that I used generate that url to handle 2FA login.